kiedtl/website/src/content/blog/chatterbox.md

 ## conclusion

-Terser is better.
+Terser is better; just take care to not strip out necessary information.
 Software isn't the place to show off your writing skills.

 And if you really must include some kind of hint or suggestion, make it visually separate from the error message.